NathanM1226/cst391/milestones/milestone2/README.md

  #### Unknowns and Risks
  The unknowns and risks are that I have never done this type of application in javascript, only java and c#.
 I am not sure how the technicalities will change using a different language.

+ ## Rest API
+ My rest api is gonna be a simple product API that uses

+ - GET
+ - POST
+ - PUT
+ - DELETE